Facebook's Oversight Board plans to launch just before U.S. election | Politics

 It will also at first only deal with individual posts, not Facebook ads, or groups.
 Rusbridger said the board had not yet made any changes to its remit.

 Since the first 20 members of the board were announced in May, they have had virtual meetings to discuss issues such as how to select cases and deal with minority opinions, Rusbridger said.
-Potential cases will come to the board from users who have exhausted the appeals process, or be sent over from Facebook.
-Deciding and implementing rulings can take up to 90 days, although Facebook can ask for them to be expedited within 30 days, including in cases with "urgent real-world consequences".

-Rusbridger said the board would be looking for cases with "wider resonance", though precedents set by decisions on individual posts will not be binding on future cases.
-Facebook can also ask the board for policy recommendations though it does not have to act on them, a framework that was criticized by some U.S. Democratic lawmakers.
+Rusbridger said the board would be looking for cases with "wider resonance," though precedents set by decisions on individual posts would not be binding in future cases.

-The board, which includes a former Danish prime minister, a Yemeni Nobel Peace Prize laureate, law experts and rights advocates from around the world, is expected to grow to a group of 40 members.
-Rusbridger said the board was thinking about how it will select these candidates but was not yet choosing more members.

 - READ MORE ON: